valerieniemann/valerieniemann.github.io/_posts/2019-12-22-reading-list.md

 ## *The Litte Book of Talent* by David Coyle

+#### I read this in anticipation of the skills I will be learning in graduate school.
+It is a short read, comprising of 52 tips to learn a new skill.
+I'll go ahead and list a few tips that particularly spoke to me.
+Coyle starts out with "studying the very best" performers and mimicking them.
+For me, I think about this tip when I'm reading publications of researchers that I really look up to.
+"How can these experiments be used in my own work?"
+Another tip was: "Don't fall for the prodigy myth.
+Early success is a weak predictor of long-term success."
+I think this also falls in line with the "growth mindset."
+Just because I might start from a different background from a person with seemingly "innate talent", I know that I can learn and grow my own talent.
+Finally, I liked the tip to "pay attention immediately after you make a mistake.
+Take mistakes seriously but never personally."
+I acknowledge that I make many mistakes on a dailly basis, but studying them and learning from them is key to correcting them.
+As you can see, this is a highly practical and immediately-employable work!

 ## *Atlas Shrugged* by Ayn Rand

 #### I should note at this point why Rand pops up on my reading list twice; there is a website, freeobjectivistbooks.org, that will send free books to students.
 Nothing comes truly for free, so I would encourage critical thinking when reading these books or any others.